metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Thu Mar 24 08:48:47 GMT 2016
 - did a bit of work on fork diagrams in R, but they don't look at good as the matplotlib ones.
-- found myself going back into ipython notebook to do this.
+- found myself going back into ipython notebook to do this.  took quite a bit of work, but got this working again. well almost -- some problems with one part of the script.
+But it does run and produce plots.
+- back in the manuscript, played with introductory paragraphs and the title
+- submitted the manuscript.
+Saving docx and odt as separate file to keep